MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-431-Energy-Efficiency-Program-Certain-Commercial-Industrial-Equipment/subpart-R-Walkin-Coolers-Walkin-Freezers/subjectgroup-ECFR4ee87e53a7237a2-Test-Procedures/section-431.305.md

 ##### § 431.305 Walk-in cooler and walk-in freezer labeling requirements. #####

-Link to an amendment published at 89 FR 82071, Oct.
-9, 2024.
+(a) Panel nameplate— (1) *Required information.* The permanent nameplate of a walk-in cooler or walk-in freezer panel for which standards are prescribed in § 431.306 must be marked clearly with the following information:

-(a) Panel nameplate—(1) Required information.
-The permanent nameplate of a walk-in cooler or walk-in freezer panel for which standards are prescribed in § 431.306 must be marked clearly with the following information:
+(i) The panel brand or manufacturer;

-(i) The panel brand or manufacturer; and
+(ii) The date of manufacture; and

-(ii) One of the following statements, as appropriate:
+(iii) One of the following statements, as appropriate:

 (A) “This panel is designed and certified for use in walk-in cooler applications.”